Skip to main content

 We all grabbed a section of the 100-yard flag.
 The material snaked along the walls and was wrapped in an outer carrier.

 Before I could decide, without any warning, the other flag holders in front of us were walking on the field.
 The flag lurched forward.
-And like an attached train car I was mercilessly to stop it.
+And like an attached train car, I was mercilessly trying to stop it.
 Never thinking of letting go, I went with the flow and walked to the tunnel and onto the football field.

 The field staff announced," Phones down!
 Get ready to run!"